Borgen Goes to War

 Last night I watched the first episode of the new series of the Danish political soap opera Borgen.
-I quite enjoyed the first series, especially the earlier episodes, with their sharp and well-observed depiction of the political wheeling and dealing and jostling for alliances in which Birgitte Nyborg’s charismatic and engaging PM finds herself engaged, and the overlap of media and politics at ‘the Castle’ – Denmark’s seat of government at Christiansborg Palace.
+I enjoyed the first series, especially the earlier episodes, with their sharp and well-observed depiction of the political wheeling and dealing in which Birgitte Nyborg’s engaging PM finds herself engaged, and the overlap of media and politics at ‘the Castle’ – Denmark’s seat of government at Christiansborg Palace.

-It was ultimately, pretty lightweight stuff, but gripping nonetheless and done with some panache – like a less moody version of The Killing without the body count, and with many of the same actors.
+It was lightweight stuff, but done with some panache – like a less moody version of The Killing without the body count, and with many of the same actors.

-I also felt that there was a glaring weakness in its central premise.
-In the first series Nyborg wins the Danish elections as the leader of the ‘Moderate Party’ – a loaded term in itself which the program does not examine – apparently on the basis of a radiant smile and vague promises to bring a ‘new kind of politics’ to Denmark.
+There was also a glaring weakness in its central premise.
+In the first series Nyborg wins the Danish elections as the leader of the ‘Moderate Party’ – a loaded term which the program does not examine – apparently on the basis of a radiant smile and vague promises to bring a ‘new kind of politics’ to Denmark.

 What this ‘newness’ consists of is never made clear.
-But we are led to assume that Nyborg is a touchy feely, greeny, liberal type, pragmatic and post-ideological, concerned about the environment, native rights in Greenland etc, whose politics are infused with a distinctively female compassion and empathy, and whose fluffy idealism is tempered by reality as she learns to be ruthless and decisive in order to prevail in the shark-like male world of modern democratic politics.
+But Nyborg seems to be a liberal type, pragmatic and post-ideological, concerned about the environment, native rights in Greenland etc, whose politics are infused with compassion and empathy, whose idealism is tempered by ruthlessness and decisiveness as she fights to survive in the shark-like world of democratic politics.

-For the most part Sidse Babett Knutsen’s seductive performance makes you believe that such things are possible, and willing to overlook her heroine’s essentially vacuous politics.
-In the second series however, Borgen follows in the footsteps of The Killing and addresses Denmark’s participation in the Afghan war and occupation.
+For the most part Sidse Babett Knutsen’s seductive performance makes you believe that such things are possible, and willing to overlook her heroine’s shapeless politics.
+In the second series however, Borgen follows in the footsteps of The Killing and addresses Denmark’s participation in the Afghan war.

-Finally, Nyborg speaks to a high-ranking Danish army officer and asks him his opinion on what should be done.
-Initially reticent and suspicious, the officer is won over by her sincerity and willingness to listen and explains that the army needs more equipment so that it can fight the war properly.
+Finally, Nyborg speaks to a high-ranking Danish army officer and asks him what should be done.
+Initially reticent, the officer is won over by her sincerity and willingness to listen and explains that the army needs more equipment so that it can fight the war properly.
 Nyborg agrees to this, and convinces her cabinet, while simultaneously impressing the rightwing opposition with her masculine patriotism and sense of purpose.

-When Nyborg says that she doesn’t want a divorce him, Philip replies ‘Sometimes you have to do things you don’t want to do.’
+When Nyborg says that she doesn’t want a divorce, Philip replies “Sometimes you have to do things you don’t want to do.”
 Nyborg later repeats the same words to her old anti-war confidante Bent, who criticizes her for changing her position on Afghanistan.

-And that, ladies and gentlemen, is that – the Afghan war reduced to the level of a domestic soap opera, akin to breaking up with your husband, and neatly packaged with an easily consumable moral message that makes Homeland or Zero Dark Thirty look like they were penned by Ibsen.
+And that, ladies and gentlemen, is that – the Afghan war reduced to the level of a domestic soap opera, akin to breaking up with your husband, and neatly packaged with a simplistic moral message that makes Homeland or Zero Dark Thirty look like they were penned by Ibsen.

-Over at The Guardian, Mark Lawson called it an ‘impassioned argument for the past and future logic of occupation’, but this argument is presented without an convincing counter-position.
+Over at The Guardian, Mark Lawson called it an “impassioned argument for the past and future logic of occupation”, but this argument is presented without any convincing counter-position.

-The only casualties the programme appeared tobe concerned with were Danish soldiers – a tendency which is pretty much replicated by all the countries involved in the Afghan occupation.
+The only casualties the programme appeared to be concerned with were Danish soldiers.
 Nyborg’s meeting with a female NGO member unproblematically revisited the old ‘saving Afghan women’ arguments that were once used to justify the war by Laura Bush, Cherie Blair and others.

 Viewers would be entirely forgiven on the basis of this episode for believing that the situation of women in post-Taliban Afghanistan has been an unambiguous triumph, which is not the case at all.

-At one point Nyborg says that Denmark must finish its mission and hand over Afghanistan ‘to the Afghans themselves’.
+At one point Nyborg says that Denmark must finish its mission and hand over Afghanistan “to the Afghans themselves”.
 Which Afghans?
-The incredibly corrupt Karzai government, which is only in power because it fixed elections, yet somehow represents ‘democracy’ in Afghanistan?
+The Karzai government, which is only in power because it rigged elections, yet somehow represents ‘democracy’ in Afghanistan?
 The growing numbers of Afghan soldiers and police who are turning on NATO occupation forces?

 Who are ‘the Taliban’ and why do so many Afghans support them?
-Why, twelve years after bombing and invading Afghanistan, are NATO troops still killing and dying in a war that it is increasingly clear has no military solution?
+Why, twelve years after bombing and invading Afghanistan, are NATO troops still fighting a war that it is increasingly clear has no military solution?
 Are its soldiers really young idealists fighting for the rights of Afghan women and children?

-And that is why I didn’t watch episode two and shall probably not be checking into the Castle again.
+And that’s why I didn’t watch episode two and shall probably not be checking into the Castle again.